Each of the above events will be very informative and educational, and NSFWA will be lending a hand.

 July 21-23, 2017

-Ash Hollow, Nebraska is holding a 150-year governor’s signature celebration “Convergence On Sacred Grounds” with many interesting events.
+Ash Hollow, Nebraska held a 150-year governor’s signature celebration “Convergence On Sacred Grounds” with many interesting events.

 Visit Garden County

 Summers in Nevada City, MT included living history weekends.
 On the weekend of August 19-20, 2017, the theme was “The Ways West”and included many coaching and freighting subjects.
 Check the website for additional information about these educational weekends as well as lodging and accommodation information in this area.

 Montana Heritage Commission